chainer/chainer/docs/source/tutorial/word2vec.rst

    :language: python
    :start-after: Load the dataset
    :end-before: counts.update
+   :dedent: 4

 Then define an iterator to make mini-batches that contain a set of center words with their context words.
 ``train`` and ``val`` means training data and validation data.
-Each data contains the list of Document IDs
+Each data contains the list of Document IDs:

     .. code-block:: console